WHOIGit/ifcb_classifier/README.md

                             TRAINING_ID MODEL SRC

 positional arguments:
-  TRAINING_ID           Training ID.
-This value is the default value used by --outdir and --model-id.
+  SRC                   Directory with class-label subfolders and images.
+May also be a dataset-configuration csv.
   MODEL                 Select a base model.
-Eg: "inception_v3" SRC                   Directory with class-label subfolders and images.
-May also be a dataset-configuration csv.
+Eg: "inception_v3" TRAIN_ID              Training ID.
+This value is the default value used by --outdir and --model-id.

 optional arguments:
   -h, --help            show this help message and exit